DuffyTJ89/Car-Hire-Boooking-System/README.md

 # Car-Hire-Boooking-System
 A RESTful Car Hire Booking System

+# Run the project

+* use the sql files in the database DatabaseWithData folder.
+Steps to set up db are below if needed.
+* customer records can be retuned in the console or by using postman.
+* the web app isn't finished so doesn't talk to the the RESTful app or the db.
+* RESTful and RMI are working with customer records.
+* Application uses tomcat sever 7.

 # Creating mysql Client/Server.

 download Windows (x86, 64-bit), ZIP Archive from https://dev.mysql.com/downloads/mysql/